Indigenous Dance Residency

 About the Indigenous Dance Residency

-The Indigenous Dance Residency (IDR) is the only program in Canada that is led by Indigenous faculty for Indigenous dancers.
-World-renowned Indigenous choreographers and leading dance instructors come together with dancers from across Canada and around the world to share, investigate, and strengthen contemporary Indigenous dance practice.
-The combination of high-level faculty, power of place in the mountains, and being situated in the heart of Blackfoot and Stoney territories make this program truly unique and transformative.
+The Indigenous Dance Residency (IDR) is the only program in North America led by Indigenous faculty for Indigenous dancers.
+Acclaimed Indigenous choreographers and dance instructors come together with dancers from across Canada and around the world to share, investigate, and strengthen contemporary Indigenous dance practice.
+The combination of high-level faculty, power of place here in the mountains, and being situated in the heart of Blackfoot and Stoney territories, make this program truly unique and transformative.

 Who Should Apply

-If you are a professional or an emerging dancer of Indigenous descent looking to advance your technical and performance skills in a rigorous yet supportive community of Indigenous dancers and faculty, this program is for you.
+If you are a professional or emerging dancer of Indigenous descent looking to transform your technical and performance skills in a rigorous yet supportive community of Indigenous dancers and faculty, this program is for you.
 Participants must have dance training experience in one or multiple genres of dance.
-Applications from Canadian and international Indigenous dancers from a diversity of nations and a diversity of dance backgrounds are welcome.
-For more information, see the Eligibility section.
+Participants must have a strong work ethic.
+Participants should expect to work hard, be open to the creative process, and be professional in studio.
+Applications from Canadian and international Indigenous dancers from diverse dance backgrounds are welcome.

 I think this program is exceptional for Indigenous dancers.
 A great opportunity and wonderful experience for both dancers and faculty!
 Creativity abounds in the surroundings and the work ethic is great.